moccalotto/kissrpg/index.md

 Note that certain special types of attacks allow damage to be carried over.
 Such attacks are called vorpal attacks.

-> Stress and consequences is a way of ensuring that characters do not get one-shot-killed.
+> **Note**: Stress and consequences is a way of ensuring that characters do not get one-shot-killed.
 > Under normal circumstances, it would require a number of hits to kill a character.
 > Vorpal attacks ensure that certain rare kinds of attacks can still kill a character
 > in one go.